bashtools/mokctl/docs/package.md

 In [the previous section](/docs/build.md) we successfully built a Kind-like kubernetes single node cluster.
 We added a node to the cluster to see if it fixed the failing Sonobuoy test, which it did.

 To build our own cluster we don't want to type all of those commands again so in this section we will package it up for easier installation.
-Later we will create a command line program that will do it all for us, but because we know how it works, we can customise it to our own needs if we want to.
+Later we will create a command line program that will do it all for us.

 ## Problems